 Harpeth Hall’s story begins in 1865 with the founding of Ward Seminary for Young Ladies, six-months after the end of the Civil War.
 The school merged with Belmont College for Young Women in 1913 and formed the Ward-Belmont School, a high school and junior college for women.
 In the spring of 1951, Ward-Belmont closed, and local community leaders organized to ensure that college preparatory all-girls education continued in Nashville.
 This group purchased the Estes Estate in Green Hills and renamed the school Harpeth Hall, based on the nearby Harpeth River Valley.

 In the fall of 1951, the new campus opened with 161 students in grades 9-12, most of whom transferred from Ward-Belmont.
 The first head of school, Susan Souby, was the former high school principal at Ward-Belmont.
 Additionally, nearly all of the founding faculty members previously taught at Ward-Belmont.
 The next year, Harpeth Hall received accreditation from the Southern Association of Colleges and Schools.
 Several of the traditions established at Ward-Belmont were carried over to Harpeth Hall.
 The origin of Step Singing and Lady of the Hall evolved from the traditional May Day festival.
 In addition, Harpeth Hall celebrates George Washington Day with a traditional ceremony adopted from Ward-Belmont, as well as four intramural clubs: Ariston, Eccowasin, Triad, and Angkor.

 Idanelle “Sam” McMurry became head of school in 1963 and served until 1978.
 The Daugh W. Smith Middle School opened in the fall of 1968.
 In 1973, McMurry introduced Winterim—one of Harpeth Hall’s signature programs.
 For three weeks each January, Winterim allows students to explore in-depth areas of interest through special coursework, internships, academic trips, and independent study.

 Today the Harpeth Hall campus comprises nearly 44 acres with an enrollment of approximately 700 students.
-There are nearly 100 full and part-time teachers and the school employs a total of 180+ professionals.
+There are more than 100 full and part-time teachers and the school employs a total of 180+ professionals.
 Harpeth Hall is lead by Jess Hill, who was named Harpeth Hall's seventh Head of School on November 5, 2018.
 Harpeth Hall, and its predecessor schools, share a history of excellence in educating young women.